-Rick Richman is the author of Racing Against History: The 1940 Campaign for a Jewish Army to Fight Hitler (Encounter).
-His most recent contribution to Mosaic was “Could Jewish and Zionist Leaders Have Done More to Rescue the Jews of Poland?”
+Rick Richman is a resident scholar at American Jewish University and a frequent contributor to Mosaic.
+He is the author of “What Would Brandeis Do?”
+(August 4, 2016) and Racing Against History: The 1940 Campaign for a Jewish Army to Fight Hitler (Encounter Books, 2018).

 A new book gives reason to reflect on the little-known story of the Jewish teenager who assassinated a German diplomat in 1938, an act that served as the pretext for Kristallnacht.

 That is the question a new history of Polish Jewry in the 1930s asks and—with one large exception—answers well.

 Despite everything that has changed, today’s internal Jewish divisions eerily echo those from exactly a century ago.

 As millions of Jews fell under the Nazi yoke, Zionism’s foremost leader came to America with one goal.
 He didn’t achieve it.